jimburton/scrabble/chapters/Chapter1.md

 function such as `fromJust` or `head`, ask yourself whether this is definitely safe to do.

-## Dealing with blanks

-When a blank tile is played, the player nominates a letter that the blank should stand for, and the blank tile keeps that value for the rest of the game.
-The blank contributes zero to the score.

-There are several ways we could deal with blanks in the game.
-We could store blanks on the board like normal tiles and keep a map of positions and letters (`Map Pos Letter`) to lookup the letters blanks stand for.
-We choose to store a `Tile` with the letter the blank stands for on the board, with its score set to zero.
-Clients will take care of interrogating players for the letters to use when they play a blank.

-This approach has the advantage that after being played the tile is treated like any other.
-A disadvantage is that it means we have to store the whole tile -- the letter and its score -- on the board, rather than just storing the letter and looking up its score when we need it.
-But it means we don't need to check for and accomodate blanks on the board in a lot of code that we'll write later.

 ## The board

 A Scrabble board is a 15x15 matrix of rows and columns, so a natural way to